avaframe/AvaFrame/docs/DFAnumerics.rst

 Cell normals
 """"""""""""""
-There are many different methods available for computing normal vectors on a 2D rectilinear grid.
+There are many different methods available for computing normal vectors on a 2D rectilinear mesh.
 Several options are available in com1DFA.

-The first one consists in computing the cross product of the diagonal vectors between four cell centers.
-This defines the normal vector at the vertices.
-It is then possible to interpolate the normal vector at the cell centers from the ones at the vertices.
+The first one consists in computing the cross product of the diagonal vectors between four vertices.
+This defines the normal vector at the cell center.
+It is then possible to interpolate the normal vector at the vertices from the ones at the cell centers.

-The other methods use the plane defined by the different adjacent triangles to a cell center.
-Each triangle has a normal and the cell normal is the average of the triangles normals.
+The other methods use the plane defined by the different adjacent triangles to a vertex.
+Each triangle has a normal and the vertices is the average of the triangles normal vectors.

 .. _meshNormal: